bacchus80/calendar/README.md

 Date
 Personally I would like to have used dayjs or momentjs for better and easier date handling, but I dont know if this is allowed.
 Hence plain javascript date functions is being used.

-Creating an event not finished, there is no form validation and no event validation (no check if new event overlaps with existing events) so far.

 No support for displaying overlapping events